Loschcode/legacy-bordeaux-in-box/readme.md

 ## Legacy

-I decided to publish the repository of my former company so at least pieces of the code can be useful to coders.
+I decided to publish the repository of my former company so the code could be useful to any coder.
 This is also a way to tell our story and live our mourning a little better.

 ## Author

 [Laurent Schaffner - Chairman](http://www.laurentschaffner.com)

 [Jérémie Ges - General Manager](http://gesjeremie.io)

+## License

+MIT License.